HelmyBlub/chatSim/tasks.md

 Tasks:
-- bug: wood market stuck in loop gathering wood but inventory if full
 - citizen can ask other citizen for food if starving
     - create some chat
         - refactor: check all namings, no longer just small talk